CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 5. Features are pushed to the live site multiple times each day, as evidenced by the log in github and Slack.
 6. Features prioritized on our Trello list "Prioritized Stories"; bugs prioritized in our issue queue in github.
 8. Using Github for this - all project members and user-testers/stakeholders have access and the repository is also public.
 8. Using Trello for this - all project members and user-testers/stakeholders have access.
 For this project, the board is also public.
+We used GitHub for some bugs.
-9. * * *
+9. We did not use public conde reviews, but we used pull requests in github to ensure expert-on-neophyte individual code reviews.

 #### key questions
 - How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?